-At the furthest end of the southern American continent Patagonia host a wide variety of amazing photography locations.
-From blue glaciers, to mountain peaks and marine and terrestrial wildlife; Patagonia has many rich and diverse locations for landscape, wildlife and nature photographers.
-This is one of the great Patagonia locations we visit on the Patagonia photo tour.
+At the furthest end of the South American continent Patagonia host a wide variety of amazing photography locations.
+From blue glaciers, to mountain peaks and marine and terrestrial wildlife; the Patagonia Photography opportunities are abundant, rich and diverse for landscape, wildlife and nature photographers.
+The Perito Moreno glacier is one of the great Patagonia sites we visit during Photo Tours South America Patagonia photo tour.

 Millions of years ago, this rough and semi arid ecosystem witnessed a drastic change with the sudden extinction of the dinosaurs.
 Paleontological digs are very common in Patagonia.
 They tell the story of earth’s ancient inhabitants, where giant dinosaurs roamed the land of what we now call the American continent.
 A testament of this can be found at the museum of Carmen Funes, in the province of Neuquén where, the largest specimen of the dinosaur ever recorded (the Argentinosaurus), is on display.